$65,000 Heist on Cellar Holding Whitney Houston’s Vintage Wines

-In one of the more unusual capers in recent weeks, an enterprising crew of criminals with impeccable taste in fine wines tunneled into a secure high-end cellar and stole up to $65,000-worth of classic vintages, port and whisky.
+In one of the more unusual crime capers of recent weeks, an enterprising crew of thieves with impeccable taste in fine wines tunneled into a secure high-end cellar and stole up to $65,000-worth of classic vintages, port and whisky.

+And when the criminals were discovered in the basement, the store’s manager told The Daily Beast, they were celebrating their nefarious doings by shamelessly swigging Champagne from the bottle, before trying to pass themselves off as officials from the local council carrying out an inspection.

+Among the missing items are believed to be bottles of Champagne once owned by Jeffrey Epstein pal Ghislaine Maxwell’s father, the publishing tycoon Bob Maxwell.
+He had reputedly ordered in the bubbly to see in the millennium, but, after it went un-drunk, sold it on to a collector.

-A manager at Vintage Wines Ltd in Nottingham, England said they were “embarrassed” by the theft and were now in the process of contacting numerous stars and celebrities who use the company’s storage vault for their high-price bottles.
+A senior manager at Vintage Wines Ltd in Nottingham, England told The Daily Beast they were “embarrassed” by the theft and were now in the process of contacting stars, celebrities and ordinary people who use the company’s storage vault for their high-price bottles, many of whom were “distraught.”

-A collection of fine wines belonging to the late singer Whitney Houston, who died in 2012, was being held in storage in the cellars but was not among the stash stolen by the criminals.
+A collection of fine wines which once belonged to the late singer Whitney Houston, who died in 2012, was being held in storage in the cellars but was not among the stash stolen by the criminals.
+Houston, who struggled with alcohol addiction, is believed to have given the bottles to an employee.

-The suspected thieves, who are believed to have struck twice on October 17 and then again on October 23 during the shop’s normal opening hours to avoid triggering alarms, were caught red-handed by staff.
+The suspected thieves, are believed to have struck twice on October 17 and then again on October 23.
+They carried out their crimes during the shop’s normal opening hours to avoid triggering alarms, but were caught red-handed by a member of staff.

-They are thought to have dug through derelict buildings surrounding the business to access the store’s vaults, which contain hundreds of bottles of high-value wine, whisky and port belonging to collectors.
+They are thought to have dug into the cellar via derelict buildings surrounding the business to access the store’s vaults, which contain hundreds of bottles of high-value wine, whisky and port belonging to collectors.

 Two men, named by police as Luke Mitchell, 34, and Nicholas Lowe, 39, have been charged with criminal damage and burglary.